Coast Guard, Department of Homeland Security (DHS).

 NPRM Notice of proposed rulemaking

 In 2016, the stakeholders re-engaged the USCG in an attempt to complete the offshore anchorage project.
-A Notice of Proposed Rulemaking was published on May 4, 2017 (82 FR 20859).
+A notice of proposed rulemaking (NPRM) was published in the Federal Register on May 4, 2017 (82 FR 20859).
 Informal National Environmental Protection Act (NEPA) consultations were disseminated requesting feedback on the proposed anchorage location.
 National Marine Fisheries (NMFS) and NOAA responded with significant concerns regarding the location.
 The aforementioned agencies requested an environmental study be completed to analyze potential hard bottom locations within the selected anchorage ground and the effects of vessels anchoring in these environmentally sensitive areas.
 The stakeholders involved at this time were unable to financially support the requested study.
 Due to these concerns, no further action was taken after the NPRM was published in 2017.

 Currently, there is no dedicated deep draft offshore anchorage for commercial ocean-going vessels arriving at the Port of Jacksonville.
 Vessels have routinely been anchoring 1.5 nautical miles northeast of the “STJ” entrance buoy.
 Without a designated charted anchorage area, vessels end up drifting or anchoring in the common approaches to the St. Johns River, creating a potential hazardous condition for vessels transiting in and out of the Port of Jacksonville.
 These conditions have worsened in recent years with the introduction of Liquefied Natural Gas (LNG) vessels transiting the Port of Jacksonville.
-Additional growth is forecasted to occur because of deepening the channel.
-There will likely be an increase in the number of large vessels calling on Jacksonville in the near future.
+Additional growth is forecasted to occur because of an expected deepening of the channel, causing an increase in the number of large vessels calling on Jacksonville in the near future.

-We developed this proposed rule after considering numerous statutes and Executive orders related to rulemaking.
+We developed this rule after considering numerous statutes and Executive Orders related to rulemaking.
 Below we summarize our analyses based on a number of these statutes and Executive orders.

 A. Regulatory Planning and Review